Review: Like Han and the Millenium Falcon, Isamu likes to stick to what he knows

 Design: (9/10)

-When I first gazed upon the Advance in its Styrofoam tray I could see gaps.
-If it was transformed properly at the factory then shipping had managed to jar it into a sloppier configuration.
-I transformed the toy half way to GERWALK and back to fighter and then had several new gaps although previous gaps were resolved.
-An hour and a half later I had finally ironed out all the gaps and everything looked pretty good.
+When I first opened my VF-19Advance, it was misaligned and I spent a full 90 minutes partially transforming the toy and massaging all the parts to their proper places.
 Though my YF-19 didn’t require as much massaging out of the box, you must go into this toy expecting this sort of frustration.
-This toy does not make the exact proper position obvious for individual modes.
-You will need to result to trial and error and maybe watch some 4K transformation guides to remind yourself of little tricks along the way you’ve forgotten (ooh, watch mine!).
+The exact proper position is not obvious for individual modes, consult the instructions frequently and watch my transformation guide.
 You will need to apply more pressure than you think should be necessary while avoiding areas that seem fragile.
 You will sweat.
 You will need to be patient.
 In time you may master it but in the beginning you must be a certain type of person, or very lucky, to enjoy hopping between modes and getting everything perfect.
 I have heard of people really struggling with putting on the advance packs.
 This should not be the case.
 If anything is fighting you too much, watch the videos for guidance and look very closely for little ‘L’s and “R’s on the smaller pieces.
-Getting beyond all that, this toy is amazing.
-Positives of both the VF-19Advance and YF-19 include:
+Getting beyond all that, this toy is amazing and featurs these design elements:

 2) Removable intake covers to reveal intake fan detail (they stay on better than the Arcadia ones do)